afstanton/geodesic/docs/Engines/New/Tally.md

 # Tally Engine

-**Purpose:** To provide a reusable, robust, and extensible engine for metering and calculating usage-based billing for any application in the [[SaaS Factory Model]].
+**Purpose:** To provide a reusable, robust, and extensible engine for metering and calculating usage-based billing for any application in the [[SaaS Factory Strategy]].

 **Related To:** [[Apex Analytics Platform]], [[Nexus]], [[Conduit]], [[Pay]]